Disney’s Star Wars land – what you need to know about Galaxy’s Edge

 Disney’s Star Wars park Florida

 Star Wars: Galaxy’s Edge opened on May 31, 2019 in Anaheim (near Los Angeles) in California.
-Do not fear, Walt Disney World Florida is getting its own Star Wars: Galaxy’s Edge on August 29th 2019.
-The Star Wars park in Florida will be situated at Disney’s Hollywood Studios in Orlando, which is also home to the brilliant Toy Story Land.
-So yeah, when it comes to Infinity and Beyond, there is a LOT going on.
+Walt Disney World Florida saw Star Wars: Galaxy’s Edge open on August 29th 2019.
+The Star Wars park in Florida is at Disney’s Hollywood Studios in Orlando, which is also home to the brilliant Toy Story Land.
+So yeah, when it comes to Infinity and Beyond, there is a LOT going on over there.

 What to expect at the new Star Wars Galaxy’s Edge park